mdn/content/files/en-us/web/javascript/reference/global_objects/intl/datetimeformat/formattoparts/index.md

     "`2019`".
 - second
   - : The string used for the second, for example "`07`" or "`42`".
-- timeZoneName
+- timeZone
   - : The string used for the name of the time zone, for example "`UTC`".
+Default is the timezone of the current environment.
 - weekday
   - : The string used for the weekday, for example "`M`", "`Monday`", or "`Montag`".